Replacement Cost vs. 100% Replacement Cost (Guaranteed, Extended, or Unlimited): The Difference That Could Cost You Hundreds of Thousands

 Extended Replacement Cost Coverage

-Extended replacement cost is a policy endorsement that provides a buffer above your Coverage A limit — typically 25 percent or 50 percent.
+Extended replacement cost is a policy endorsement that provides a buffer above your dwelling limit — typically 25 percent or 50 percent.
 If your dwelling limit is $600,000 and you have a 50 percent extended replacement cost endorsement, the maximum payout for dwelling repairs is $900,000.

 This is the most common upgrade from standard replacement cost.
 Most major California carriers offer it, and many include it by default in their preferred homeowner products.
 However, it is still a capped amount.
 If rebuild costs exceed the extended limit, you are underinsured.